I saw a famous YouTuber crying his eyes out in a thumbnail.

 Next up was this $38K pair of speakers:

 They sounded good.
 More of everything you'd want—more dynamics, more bass, more immersion.
-But they didn’t sound $38K good.

 And they certainly didn’t make me cry.
+Nothing did.

-After four hours of listening to this stuff, I began to realize that hifi is an engineers’ pursuit of one-upping each other for greater sonic clarity, scale, dynamics, and bass.
+After four hours of listening to this stuff, I began to realize that hifi is an engineers’ pursuit of one-upping each other for greater clarity, scale, and bass.
 And the reason Linus the YouTuber cried was actually due to his song choice (it was emotional—about seeing your daughter grow up).

 Before leaving the store, though, I asked to listen to one more system: the Audiovector R6 Arreté.
 I had seen it among the best-reviewed speakers.
 The store owner obliged, asked me to sit in a particular location, and did something he hadn’t done before: stayed in the room to watch me.
 Specifically, to watch my feet.